 Wiley has adopted a Code of Ethics to ensure that securities transactions by Wiley's employees are consistent with Wiley's fiduciary duty to its clients and to ensure compliance with legal requirements and Wiley's standards of business conduct.
 The Code requires that employees obtain prior approval to open brokerage accounts and requires transaction confirmations and quarterly reporting of all personal securities transactions.
-A written copy of Wiley's Code of Ethics is available upon request.
+A copy of Wiley's Code of Ethics is available upon written request.

 Additionally, as a matter of policy Wiley will not permit itself or its employees to trade in front of or in any manner that is prejudicial or disadvantageous to advisory clients.
 Similarly, if we are participating in an underwriting or sale of limited partnership interests, we will not generally recommend these securities to discretionary advisory accounts without prior consent of client on each transaction.
-Personal trading by our employees are required to be conducted in compliance with all applicable laws and procedures adopted by us.
-We allow affiliated persons to participate in aggregate trades to ensure that affiliated persons do not receive a better execution than advisory accounts.
+Personal trading by our employees is required to be conducted in compliance with all applicable laws and procedures adopted by us.
+We allow affiliated persons to participate in aggregate trades when that affiliated person would be entitled to the same execution price as advisory accounts.